gyaneshanand/Data-Strcutures-And-Algorithms/Graph/Basics/graph_representation.md

 It is a costly method as n² locations are consumed.

+### Advantages of Adjacency Matrix:

+- Representation is easier to implement and follow.
+- Removing an edge takes O(1) time.
+- Queries like whether there is an edge from vertex ‘u’ to vertex ‘v’ are efficient and can be done O(1).

+### Disadvantages of Adjacency Matrix:

+- Consumes more space O(V^2).
+Even if the graph is sparse(contains less number of edges), it consumes the same space.
+- Adding a vertex takes O(V^2) time.
+- Computing all neighbors of a vertex takes O(V) time (Not efficient).

 ## Adjacency List

 We store the grpah as a List< List<Adjacent Node> >.